fwill22/bookmark-manager/user_stories.md

    As a time-pressed user
    So that I can save a website
    I would like to add the site's address and title to bookmark manager

+3. Delete bookmarks
+   As a user
+   So I can remove my bookmark from Bookmark Manager
+   I want to delete a bookmark